My Truth: Singles

 "Electric" was sent to Swedish radio stations on 22 March 1999 as My Truth's lead single.
 Robyn first performed the song on the televised Miss Sweden beauty pageant at the Stockholm Concert Hall on 27 March 1999.
 It was released for purchase on 12 April 1999, with the radio edit and the extended album version.
+The official music video premiered on 16 May 1999 during the broadcast of the documentary Robyn – ingen vanlig Carlsson on SVT1.
 "Electric" was Robyn's third top-ten entry on the Sverigetopplistan singles chart, peaking at number six.
-On 18 May 1999, it was certified gold by the GLF for sales of 15,000 copies.
-The track was the sixth most-played song of 1999 on Sveriges Radio P3.
+On 18 May 1999, the single was certified gold by the GLF for sales of 15,000 copies.
+It was the sixth most-played-song of 1999 on Sveriges Radio P3.